Case Studies & Expert Insights

 Deep dive into solutions and cybersecurity topics with our experts

 One of the biggest security risks in New Zealand isn’t technology.
-It’s misplaced responsibility.
+It’s misplaced responsibility

 Many organisations assume cybersecurity is handled by their IT or network provider, but IT operations and security are not the same discipline.
 While firewalls, endpoint tools, and cloud controls are important, security fails when it becomes technology-led instead of risk-led.
 Real security requires governance, skilled people, and continual review—not just tools left to run on default settings.
 Without dedicated security leadership and maturity assessment, organisations can appear secure on paper while remaining exposed in practice.